stevenleigh/CppExplain/README.md

 # CppExplain
-The goal of these explanations is to provide basic understanding of common C++ ideas with which a developer could begin using these ideas productively.
+The goal of these explanations is to provide basic understanding of common C++ ideas with which a developer could begin using them productively.

 <!-- One windows use alt+255 to add a space at the beginning of a line -->